 For a free consultation, call (305) 682-1818

 Treatments That May Alleviate the Symptoms of Peyronie’s Disease

 If you and your doctor determine that Peyronie’s disease does not go away on its own or symptoms keep worsening, then you may want to consider non-invasive treatments to alleviate the symptoms of the condition.
-There are a few treatment options, including the Priapus Shot (P-Shot), regenerative therapy, and GAINSWave® therapy1.
+There are a few treatment options, including the Gains Enhancement®, regenerative therapy, and GAINSWave® therapy.